 Cycle Rate Settings – A Quick Review

-Most controls and thermostats will have some sort of cycle rate per hour setting that kicks in to prevent over cycling once setpoint is reached.
+Most controls and thermostats will have some sort of cycle rate per hour setting that kicks in to prevent over-cycling once the setpoint is reached.

-These cycle settings don't kick in until the system starts achieving setpoint, so don't worry that it will shut off if it's set to 70° in heat mode and it's 60° in the house.
-Once it gets to the setpoint the cycle per hour programming will prevent the system from running MORE cycles per hour than the setting.
+These cycle settings don't kick in until the system starts achieving setpoint, so don't worry if it will shut off if it's set to 70° in heat mode and it's 60° in the house.
+Once it gets to the setpoint, the cycle per hour programming will prevent the system from running MORE cycles per hour than the setting.

-As a general rule, a lower cycle rate is better for efficiency and a higher cycle rate is better for comfort.
-This is because most equipment is inefficient for a portion of its start-up time so more starting and stopping impacts efficiency due to this “ramp up” time.
+As a general rule, a lower cycle rate is better for efficiency, and a higher cycle rate is better for comfort.
+Most equipment is inefficient for a portion of its startup time, so more starting and stopping impacts efficiency due to this “ramp up” time.

 Older homes that were poorly sealed and insulated often required more cycles because they would get cold fast when the equipment went off.
-Nowadays, it is great if we can use 3 cycles per hour with furnaces and 1 cycle per hour with heat pump systems to maximize efficiency.
+Nowadays, it is great if we can use three cycles per hour with furnaces and one cycle per hour with heat pump systems to maximize efficiency.

-If you get comfort complaints due to wider temperature swings between cycles then you would need to increase the number of cycles but this is unlikely to be an issue with modern construction.
+If you get comfort complaints due to wider temperature swings between cycles, you would need to increase the number of cycles, but this is unlikely to be an issue with modern construction.

 Also, keep in mind that colder climates may require higher cycle rates due to more extreme differentials between indoor and outdoor temperatures.

-You will notice that the thermostat manufacturers show that electric systems can have higher cycle rates, this is because there are no ramp up losses in electric systems so there is no real downside to shorter cycles.
+You will notice that the thermostat manufacturers show that electric systems can have higher cycle rates.
+That is because there are no ramp-up losses in electric systems, so there is no real downside to shorter cycles.